• Facebook

 More chili recipes

-If you loved this chili I would appreciate it so much if you would give this recipe a star review!
+If you loved this instant pot spicy chili I would appreciate it so much if you would give this recipe a star review!
 Also, be sure to snap a picture of your finished dish and share it with me on Instagram using the hashtag #platingsandpairings and tagging me @platingsandpairings.

-Instant pot chili in bowl with sour cream, cheese and onions.
+Overhead shot of instant pot chili in white bowl topped with sour cream and tortilla strips.

-This is the best Instant Pot Chili!
+This is the best Instant Pot Chili recipe!
 A hearty one-pot chili that cooks up quick & easy with the help of your pressure cooker.

 5 from 8 votes